COMING SOON: ICONS - THE STORY OF THE 20TH CENTURY

-OUT NOW: ELIZABETH I's SECRET AGENTS
+ELIZABETH I's SECRET AGENTS

-Three-part series for BBC 2 & PBS
+Three-part specialist factual series for BBC2 & PBS

 Elizabeth I's Secret Agents examines the secret history of the birth of espionage in Elizabethan England.